MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Program     | `%systemroot%\system32\plasrv.exe` |
 | Description | Inbound rule for Performance Logs and Alerts traffic.
 [TCP-In] |

+This rule is governed by the [EnablePerformanceLogAccess](#enableperformancelogaccess) setting.

 #### COM+ Remote Administration (DCOM-In)